St. Jude Summer Plus Fellowship

-Two semesters of unpaid work at 8 - 10 hrs/week for academic credit to be determined by your major (typically 2 credits / semester).
+Two semesters of work at 8 - 10 hrs/week for academic credit to be determined by your major (typically 2 credits / semester).
 In most cases, this can count as upper level credit in the major.

-Students submit a research summary at the end of the fall semester, a formal research paper at the end of the spring semester, a reflective essay at the completion of the program, and must make a formal research presentation.
+Students must submit a research summary at the end of the fall semester, a formal research paper at the end of the spring semester, a reflective essay at the completion of the program, and must make a formal research presentation.
 Students are paired with a Rhodes faculty advisor as well as a St. Jude Faculty mentor.